Why do I see discrepancies between Supermetrics results and the Google Analytics web interface?

 While most of the time, Supermetrics matches exactly the figures that the Google Analytics web interface displays, sometimes there are discrepancies.
 There are two common reasons for these discrepancies:

 Google samples the results it delivers to Supermetrics.
 In some cases, Google uses sampling to calculate the results of queries, which can cause differences between Supermetrics and Analytics.
 The magnitude of the discrepancies is usually in the range of 1-4 %.
-To see whether Google has sampled your query results, open the SupermetricsQueries sheet (for example, from the Add-ons menu Supermetrics->Manage queries) and see whether the "Results contain sampled data" row has the value TRUE or FALSE.
-Sampling occurs most often in queries that include an advanced segment, or where the data is split by multiple dimensions.
+To see whether Google has sampled your query results, open the SupermetricsQueries sheet (for example, from the Add-ons menu click Supermetrics->Manage queries) and see whether the "Results contain sampled data" row has the value TRUE or FALSE.
+Sampling occurs most often in queries that include an advanced segment, very large data sets, or where the data is split by multiple dimensions.

 The Google Analytics API and the Google Analytics web interface are not always totally in sync.
 Supermetrics relies on the Google Analytics API, which may in some cases deliver figures which differ from the Analytics web interface.
 Small differences can be seen every now and then, but sometimes bugs in Google's end cause major discrepancies.